lawrenceevalyn/THE-DISS/writing/FIELDS.md

 ## intro ##

-The literature of sensibility, which foregrounds feeling, [They’re all trying to work out a value system that can serve as a viable alternative to money and rationalism, placing family ties and feeling at the centre.
-And then bouncing off the limits of that value system.]
+The literature of sensibility — which I take to encompass sentimental literature through its evolution into the gothic — presents a value system based in feeling, but engaged in a constant negotiation regarding the failure points of its own convictions.
 For a work to successfully provide the pleasurable aesthetic experience of “virtue in distress,” it must articulate compelling ethical definitions of both “distress” and “virtue.”
-To be compelling, these definitions must both resonate with the audience’s expectations of the world, and chart some feasible path through their conflicts.
-The premise of sensibility is a valuation of feeling, but, as the literature of sensibility expresses, intense feeling easily amplifies distress and, when it conflicts with duty, impedes virtue.
-The literature of sensibility — which I take to encompass sentimental literature through its evolution into the gothic — is thus engaged in a constant negotiation regarding the failure points of its own convictions.
-A detailed examination of individual works’ navigation of these tensions, and of the mental pleasures they offer to readers, may not constitute a “serious” case, but, following Eve Sedgwick and Rita Felski, it attempts a feeling case.
+A detailed examination of individual works’ navigation of these concepts, and of the mental pleasures they offer to readers, may not constitute a “serious” case, but, following Eve Sedgwick and Rita Felski, it attempts a feeling case.
+Accordingly, I examine The Vicar of Wakefield, A Simple Story, and The Captive, attentive to the terms by which each recommends an embrace of misery.
-[Make sure to mention my key texts & why]

 ### they're trying to work out a value system ###